Random concave functions: Introduction

 Section \ref{sec:limit.lambda.inf} studies the case of hardmin, i.e., $\lambda_K \equiv \infty$ for all $K$.
 Under suitable conditions on the distribution of the hyperplanes $\ell_k$, we show that the distribution of $\Phi_K$ converges weakly to a non-trivial limit $\mu$ as $K \rightarrow \infty$.
-This may be regarded as an analogue of the central limit theorem where the average is replaced by a scaled minimum operation.
-This result is proved using a novel duality for concave functions on the unit simplex.
-Furthermore, we show that this limiting distribution can be characterized in terms of a Poisson point process on the positive quadrant.
+Moreoever, for some constant $\alpha > 0$, if $\Psi \sim \mu$ then the distribution of $\Psi(p)^{n + \alpha}$ for each fixed $p \in \Delta_n$ is exponential (see Proposition \ref{prop:finite.dimensional}).
+This can be regarded as a functional limit theorem in the context of extreme value theory.
+Pointwise extremas of i.i.d.~stochastic processes have been studied extensively in the literature (see for example \cite{LLR82, R87, DF07} and the references therein).
+Here, the novelty of our results lies in the shape constraint and an elegant convex duality for concave functions on the unit simplex which allows us to study the limiting distribution in detail.
+See Remarks \ref{rmk:EVT1} and \ref{rmk:EVT2} for more discussions about connections with extreme value theory.

 Various properties of this limiting distribution $\mu$ are established, under additional conditions, in Section \ref{sec:further.properties}.
-In particular, we show that the geometric mean, which plays a special role in stochastic portfolio theory and the Dirichlet transport, arises as the expected value of the random concave function $\Psi$ with distribution $\mu$.
+In particular, we show that the geometric mean, which plays a special role in stochastic portfolio theory and the Dirichlet transport, arises as the expected value of the limiting random concave function.
 Using differential geometric methods, we also give an interesting explicit formula for the tail probability $\mathbb{P}(\Psi \geq \psi)$ for a given $\psi \in \mathcal{C}$.

-Finally, in Section \ref{sec:diagonal} we consider the mathematically more challenging case where the smoothness parameter $\lambda_K$ depends on $K$.
+Finally, in Section \ref{sec:diagonal}, we consider the mathematically more challenging case where the smoothness parameter $\lambda_K$ depends on $K$.
 We identify regimes which give different limiting behaviors.
-Our analysis involves studying laws of large numbers for soft minimums of i.i.d.~random variables, related to Poisson point processes, which may be of independent interest.
+Our analysis involves studying laws of large numbers for soft minimums of i.i.d.~random variables, again related to Poisson point processes, which may be of independent interest.

 In this paper we studied some probabilistic properties of random concave functions defined by the model \eqref{eqn:our.model}.
 To address the applications described in Section \ref{sec:motivations} we need to develop efficient computational methods; the model \eqref{eqn:our.model} may also need to be modified to suit the specific needs.
 We plan to study these questions in future research.